ClassicLean/sheet-scraper-automation/docs/automation_tool_documentation.md

 *   **Track price changes:** The tool should update a "VA Notes" column to indicate if the new price is "Up", "Down", or "$$$" compared to the previous price.  - Update with "$$$" if the price is greater than or equal to $299.99
 *   **Receive status feedback:** The tool should log all price updates, including product ID, old price, new price, status (Success/Failed), and a descriptive message for auditing and debugging.
 *   **Be notified of issues:** If a product is not found, is out of stock across all suppliers, or if there are scraping errors, the tool should reflect this in the "VA Notes" column and logs.  - If a product is not found because we are blocked or because of captcha issues, we put "Blocked" in the "VA Notes" column  - If a product is out of stock across all suppliers, we fill the entire row with the color red
-*   **Start checking from a specific row:** The tool should begin processing data from row 5 onwards in the Google Sheet.
+*   **Start checking from a specific row:** The tool should begin processing data from row 5 onwards in the Google Sheet, with configurable start and end row parameters via environment variables.
 *   **Record last check date:** After processing each product, the tool should update the "Last stock check" column (Column D) with the current date.
+*   **Handle API quota limits:** The tool should gracefully handle Google Sheets API quota exhaustion with exponential backoff retry logic and rate limiting.

 ## 3. Technical Architecture & Design